Intel Graphics Technology: Recent processor graphics and driver support

+Linux graphics and compute drivers

 Support in Mesa is provided by two Gallium3D-style drivers, with the Iris driver supporting Broadwell hardware and later, while the Crocus driver supports Haswell and earlier.
 The classic Mesa i965 driver was removed in Mesa 22.0, although it would continue to see further maintenance as part of the Amber branch.

-New OpenCL driver is Mesa RustiCL and this driver written in new language Rust is OpenCL 3.0 conformant for Intel XE Graphics with Mesa 22.3.
-Intel Broadwell and higher will be also conformant to 3.0 with many 2.x features.
-For Intel Ivy Bridge and Haswell target is OpenCL 1.2.
-Actual development state is available in mesamatrix.

-NEO compute runtime driver supports openCL 3.0 with 1.2, 2.0 and 2.1 included for Broadwell and higher and Level Zero API 1.3 for Skylake and higher.

-All GVT virtualization methods are supported since the Broadwell processor family with KVM and Xen.
+Intel’s open-source Graphics Compute Runtime, also called NEO, implements OpenCL and oneAPI Level Zero.
+Its supported-platform table lists OpenCL 3.0 for the Xe-based platforms from Tiger Lake through Panther Lake and Wildcat Lake.
+Gen8, Gen9 and Gen11 support is distributed separately in packages with the legacy1 suffix.
+The legacy table does not list Level Zero support for every OpenCL-capable platform.

+Mesa also provides Rusticl, an OpenCL implementation over Gallium drivers.
+Device exposure and default enablement depend on the Mesa build, driver and runtime configuration.

 Capabilities (GPU video acceleration)

 Intel developed a dedicated SIP core which implements multiple video decompression and compression algorithms branded Intel Quick Sync Video.
 Some are implemented completely, some only partially.